MrMimic/bra-database/README.md

         "departs naturels": "peu probable avec un air sec et froid qui persiste encore, même si une ou deux plaques de fond ont pu être signalées ces derniers temps une corniche peut céder (très rarement, mais observé) et déclencher une plaque en contre bas"
     }
 ```

+#### 2

+The date column in SQL should be DATETIME and also find the time in the str.

+### Cool to have

+- Massifs drawn on a map
+- Color scaled on risk score for the last 3 days
+- On a massif page, the curve of the risk aligned with snow falls